Madness at Gardmore Abbey: The Siege of Gardmore Abbey

-In August 2011 at the 2011 Pax Prime convention, Townshend ran a prequel adventure called The Siege of Gardmore Abbey.
-While it was an adventure detailing the fall of the Gardmore Abbey, the prequel was actually written after the Madness at Gardmore Abbey was developed.
+The August 2011 Pax Prime convention featured a prequel adventure written and designed by Townshend called The Siege of Gardmore Abbey.
+While it was an adventure detailing the fall of the Gardmore Abbey, the prequel was actually written after Madness at Gardmore Abbey was developed.
 In January 2012, the adventure was released in Dungeon #210.

 Deck of Many Things

 Appelcline highlighted that, of the components the box set included, the Deck of Many Things was "the most interesting component".
 The Deck of Many Things "premiered in Supplement I: Greyhawk (1975) and has returned in various Dungeon Master's Guides (1979, 1989, 2000, 2003) over the years, clearly revealing it as one of D&D's most popular magic items.
 A physical deck had been published once before, as an insert in Dragon #148 (August 1989).
 The deck had also previously appeared in D&D 4e as a paragon-level artifact, in Dungeon #177 (April 2010).
 Now it was reappearing in a new form as a heroic-level artifact".